Life After Bates

 Identity in the Workplace

 Larry Handerhan ’05, President of the Alumni Association, and fellow panelists Kim Trauceniek (Student Life), Roy Montgomery (OIE) and Carolyn Starks (Admission), led a discussion about how, when, if… to be yourself in the workplace.
-Larry is the Chief of Staff for the D.C.
+At the time, Larry was the Chief of Staff for the D.C.
 Department of Human Services, previously worked at HUD for several years, and holds an MPA from the Woodrow Wilson School at Princeton University.

 Friends and Fun: Finding Community After Bates